kylrth/kylrth.github.io/content/post/québec/index.md

 ## the car

 As a student your home driver's license is good for the duration of your stay in Québec, but otherwise it needs to be exchanged for a Québec license within 6 months of arrival (see the SAAQ [website](https://saaq.gouv.qc.ca/en/drivers-licences/foreign-drivers-licence)).
-Luckily as Americans there is a straightforward process for exchanging our licenses for Québec ones, and we won't even need to take a test.
+Luckily as Americans there is a straightforward process for exchanging our licenses for Québec ones, and we didn't even need to take a test.
 Be sure to schedule that quickly though because those types of appointments will be booked out like a month in advance.

 Originally we planned to keep our car, and we learned too late that this meant we should have exported the car at a customs office in Detroit before crossing, and then applied for a temporary import at the Canadian border.
 Since we'd already entered Canada with the car, that was going to mean driving back to the US, getting the car inspected and exported, re-entering Canada, applying for a temporary import into Canada, and registering the vehicle and getting auto insurance in Québec.
 All of this extra effort and cost (plus some convincing from [Not Just Bikes](https://youtu.be/OObwqreAJ48) and [5kids1condo](http://5kids1condo.com/access-the-good-life-dont-own-it/)) led us to decide to sell our car and sign up for a [car share service](https://montreal.communauto.com/) instead.
 I've actually lost 15 pounds in the last two months just by biking to school. 👍🚴🚆

+**UPDATE 2022-05-11**: We're 8 months car free and still loving it.
+We use [Communauto](https://montreal.communauto.com/) for short trips and traditional car rental services for longer trips.

 ## health insurance